gristlabs/grist-help/help/self-managed.md

 ### What is Self-Managed Grist?

-There are three flavors of Grist:
+There are four flavors of Grist:

   * **SaaS** (Software as a Service): Grist is available as a hosted service at [docs.getgrist.com](https://docs.getgrist.com).